human-terran/terran-adblock-core/README.md

 ---

+This project is a dedicated hub for curated blocklists designed to reclaim your privacy, speed up your browsing, and stop intrusive data collection.

 ### License
 All lists in this repository are released under the **GNU General Public License v3.0 (GPL-3.0)**.
 You are free to use, modify, fork, and redistribute them.

 ### How to Subscribe